Gayatri Vidya Parishad College of Engineering: Hostel facility

 GVP has separate hostel facilities for boys and girls, well equipped with all amenities.
 All the hostels have their own cooking and dining rooms supervised by different in-charges and only serve vegetarian cuisine.

 Sports

 The institution provides has both indoor and outdoor sporting facilities with a multi-station gym, table tennis hall, and 200m track for athletics inclusive of football and cricket turfs.
 Apart from them, cricket practicing nets, tennis, volleyball, basketball, throwball, and tennikoit courts are available for the students.

-Rankings

-The National Institutional Ranking Framework ranked it 188 among engineering colleges in 2020.